CNILearn/bastamainz2024/README.md

 #### Codebreaker

+> Get the sample from chapter 11 of the *Pragmatic Microservices* book!

 For **logging**, see the `GamesApi` project, the `Infrastructure\Log` class for source-generated logging.
 The `GamesService` class injects the ILogger interface, and writes log messages.

 For **metrics**, see the `Infrastructure\GamesMetrics` class uses instruments to write counts.
 The `ApplicationServices` class configures the dependency injection container to configure metrics.
 The `GamesService` class writes metrics (`GameStarted`, `MoveSet`, `GameEnded`).